 Another fabulous location for wine lovers, The Winery at Manzanita, is near the beach.

-A beautiful space indoor and out, you will find small plates, flights, and wine by the glass.
+A beautiful space indoors and out, you will find small plates, flights, and wine by the glass.

 Other eats in Manzanita